LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_
 _(Specific risk domain: federated leraning on sensitive data)_

-- [ ] 3.2.a We do not participate in *privacy-preserving* distributed learning projects | _(Concerned / Not concerned)_
+- [ ] 3.2.a (advanced) We do not participate in *privacy-preserving* distributed learning projects | _(Concerned / Not concerned)_
-- [ ] 3.2.b We master and implement approaches to develop test datasets in such a way that there is no cross-contamination between training and test data from different partners
+- [ ] 3.2.b (advanced) We master and implement approaches to develop test datasets in such a way that there is no cross-contamination between training and test data from different partners
-- [ ] 3.2.c At this stage we do not master the methods for developing test datasets in such a way that there is no cross-contamination between training and test data from the different partners
+- [ ] 3.2.c (advanced) At this stage we do not master the methods for developing test datasets in such a way that there is no cross-contamination between training and test data from the different partners

 <details>
 <summary>Expl3.2 :</summary>